 Yes, but it depends on the programme and the level of studies.
 Some of the programmes indeed offer tuition fee waivers or scholarship schemes for the most successful applicants.
 Universities have the most up-to-date information about scholarships offered for their programmes, so the easiest strategy would be to make a list of courses you are interested in and check what options are available to you.
-Feel free to visit the Scholarships sections of our website and the additional list of funding schemes at the Archimedes Foundation page.
+Feel free to visit the Scholarships sections of our website and the additional list of funding schemes at the Education and Youth Board page.

 Can I study and work at the same time?

 Yes.
 International students in Estonia do not need an additional working permit to work while studying full time and they are allowed to work on the condition that it does not interfere with their studies.
 Students have to receive passing grades for a full load of courses and finish studies within the nominal time.
 According to our statistics, the share of international students who work besides studying has increased significantly in the last three years, with about 50% of them staying employed in Estonia after graduation.

 "The most likely to work besides studying are international students in information and communication technologies; engineering, manufacturing and construction; and business, administration and law .
 Graduates in the same fields also stay working in Estonia more frequently compared to others.
 A contributing factor could be that there are many enterprises offering an international work setting for graduates of these fields", the report states.

 How can I get in touch with you?

 Got some specific questions?
 Here are the options: